alexmirrington/js-stack/README.md

 `npm run test`:

 - Runs all tests with `jest` and outputs a coverage report.
 Tests can be placed in either a `__tests__` directory inside any level of the `src` folder, or in a separate `tests` directory at the root of the project folder.
 Tests should be named `*.test.ts` or `*.test.js`.

-### MongoDB and Docker

-To create a local MongoDB container, simply run `docker-compose up -d`.
-This will create appropriate volumes for MongoDB data and configuration, as well as make the `mongo-init.sh` script available to the container to seed the database with a non-root user for the application to use.